 These resources include the Carers Commissioning Support Principles and the RCGP Caring for Carers Hub.
 Additionally the event will reflect on progress that has been made over the past year in making sure that carers are recognised, valued and supported.

 Caring for Carers Hub

-The RCGP, with funding from the Department of Health (DH), is currently developing the Caring for Carers Hub.
-The Caring for Carers Hub will provide information for primary care staff about how to help carers focus on their own health and wellbeing, whilst looking after someone else.
+The RCGP, with funding from the Department of Health (DH), has developed the Caring for Carers Hub which will provide information for primary care staff about how to help carers focus on their own health and wellbeing, whilst looking after someone else.